carla-voneicken/WeatherApp/README.md

 This project was developed as part of the SheCodes Web Development Course.
 It uses the SheCodes Weather API to fetch real-time weather data and display it in a user-friendly interface.

+#### Functionality

+- Search location by city name or display data for the current location (default)
+- Display the current temperature, humidity, wind and conditions
+- Display the forecast for the next five days (min and max temperature and condition)

 ### 🛠️ Built With

 - vHTML5